-All visitors to the school including parent and guardians should sign in at the main office and collect a visitor's ID badge to wear while visiting the building.
+All visitors to the school (parents/guardians, etc.) should sign in at the main office and collect a visitor's ID badge to wear while visiting the building.
+Parents wishing to attend their student's class(es) should consult the principal to make arrangements prior to the visit.

-Classroom visits by parents and guardians are welcomed.
-To create the least interruption of the teaching process, requests for classroom visits should be arranged through the school.
-Spontaneous visits by the public will be kept to a minimum.
+Classroom visits by parents and guardians are welcomed .
+To create the least interruption of the teaching process, requests for classroom visits shall be arranged through the school.
+Teachers shall receive prior notice of any visit and will collaborate to ensure that visits are productive, appropriate, and timely.
+Spontaneous visits by the public shall be kept to a minimum.